lubkoll/DUNE_ISTL_CG/README.md

 <code>} }</code>

-Based on a general CGStepImpl a policy-based approach is used to adjust the implementation for truncated, regularized and truncated regularized conjugate gradient methods.
+The step computation is again decomposed into different substeps that work on a common data structure.
+The general structure is as follows (though most of the steps can be replaced with whatever you want it to be):
+ - Application of the preconditioner
+ - Computation of the search direction
+ - Computation of the scaling parameter for the search direction
+ - Treat nonconvexity
+ - Update iterate
+ - Adjust other data

-The solvers are called CG, TCG, RCG, TRCG and support different terminatin criteria.
+Based on this GenericStep, different conjugate gradient solvers and the Chebyshev semi-iteration are implemented The solvers are currently called MyCGSolver, TCGSolver, RCGSolver, TRCGSolver and support different terminatin criteria.
+The syntax is as previously with additional optional template parameter for the termination criterion.
 The simplest ways to generate a cg solver(in namespace Dune) are:

 <code>auto cg   = make_cg&lt;CG,KrylovTerminationCriterion::ResidualBased&gt;(A,P,sp);</code>